bhk/build/example/example-script.md

 Using `Exec` is a way to run unit tests.
 The existence of the output file is evidence that the unit test passed (the program exited without an error code).
-If we want to view the output, we can use `Print`, a class that generates a phony target that writes its input to `stdout`:
+If we want to view the output, we can use `Print`, which generates a phony target that writes its input to `stdout`:

     $ make Print[hello.c]
     $ make Print[Exec[hello.c]]